CODT 1.0 Atlantic

 Finally, Semantics for Large Banks

 FIB-DM marketing has been targeting midsize financial institutions.
-As external FIBO product page on the EDM Council website states:
+As the external FIBO product page on the EDM Council website states:

 Many midsize EDMC members want to leverage the industry standard, but don’t have ontology tooling, databases, and the human expertise inhouse yet.